 Have you ever been on a call in which the other person sounded far away?
 How about a video call where the webcam appeared to be shaking?
 These are common problems that usually come down to user error, not a technical issue.
 To make sure the other person can see and hear you clearly, follow these tips:

 - For video calls, follow the advice above, then make sure your webcam is secure and pointing directly at you.
 This way, it won't shake or accidentally leave you out of the frame.
-You should also be conscious of eye contact, as well as how to maintain it during important calls (for example, a job interview).
+You should also be conscious of eye contact, as well as how to maintain it during important calls—like for a job interview.
 Instead of watching the screen, look up when it's your turn to talk, and speak directly into the camera.

 Playing it safe

 When you make calls on Skype, it's important to also keep safety and courtesy in mind.
 Even though you're most likely talking to people you trust, you can expose yourself—and others—in unexpected ways.
 For example, how would you feel if you were dancing in your living room, then realized your coworker was watching you on Skype?
 To avoid mishaps, always keep these safety tips in mind.